-Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection Actions supported by the Programme under that SO will be implemented via regular projects selected in an open call for proposals and consisting of infrastructure, investment and soft actions.
+Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection access to healthcare solutions in the field of computerisation of healthcare facilities should be pursued.
+Two unprecedented threats significantly affected the Programme area also in terms of health care: the global COVID-19 pandemic and the Russian military aggression against Ukraine.
+Cooperation in the field of health care is necessary to minimise the impact of those challenges on the border area population.
+The cooperation links established in the times of crisis will be useful also in other circumstances.
+Easier access to psychiatric and psychological treatment and care (including children) shall be encouraged wherever possible.
+Actions supported by the Programme under that SO will be implemented via regular projects selected in an open call for proposals and consisting of infrastructure, investment and soft actions.
 As the identified needs demand significant investments, in order to strengthen the impact of the Programme, implementation of three large infrastructure projects is foreseen (LIPs no 2, 5, 6 and 7 from Appendix 3).
 Above mentioned objectives are addressed within these LIPs for example the creation of Palliative Care Ward, Mobile Treatment Groups and a Psycho-oncology Unit is planned in Lviv Hospital or the creation of a hospice Care Ward for cancer patients planned in Ternopil Oncology Dispensary.
 Every action undertaken under the objective shall involve beneficiaries from both Programme countries.
 Programme authorities will strive for equal distribution of funds between beneficiaries from Poland and Ukraine.
 Maximum Programme co-financing for the projects is 90%.
 Support for the beneficiaries in a form of grant is linked to the character of the Programme (lack of revenue generation expected from the projects).
 4. A more social and inclusive Europe implementing the European Pillar of Social Rights RSO4.6.
 Enhancing the role of culture and sustainable tourism in economic development, social inclusion and social innovation 3.
 Tourism The Programme area has great tourist potential which is not fully exploited, inter alia due to underdeveloped tourist infrastructure as well as negative consequences of COVID-19 pandemic and war in Ukraine (for more see point 1.2.1.3).
-In order to use it more effectively investments in infrastructure as well as promotional activities in the Polish-Ukrainian borderland should be intensified.
-Actions supported by the Programme under that SO will be implemented via regular projects selected in an open call for proposals and consisting of infrastructure, investment and soft actions.
-Additionally, as the identified needs demand significant investments, in order to strengthen the impact of the Programme, implementation of two large infrastructure projects is foreseen (LIPs no 1 and 2 in Appendix 3).